keeshii/ryuu-play/README.md

 The cards are implemented on the server side.
 It is not required to rebuild the client after adding/chaning the cards, because all the simulation is handled by the server and list of available cards are downloaded by clients after successful login.
 This guarantees consistency between clients.

 Currently there are about 250 cards added to the project.
 You may find them in the the directory `ptcg-server/sets`.
-It may work as good example for adding new cards to the project.
+If you wish to add some more cards, it is the good place to look into.

 The best way to enable/disable a set is by editing the file `ptcg-server/start.js` and commenting calls to the `defineSet` function:
 ```